matatacmca/OpenTime/README.md

 4. Ensure nodejs is installed on your sysem.
 You can validate nodejs is installed by typing `node --version`.
 This guide was built using v20.9.0. on Windows 10 X64
 5. Ensure Node Package Manager (npm) is installed.
 You can validate npm is installed by typing `npm--version`.
 This guide was built using 10.1.0 on Windows 10 X64
 6. navigate to the newly created 'OpenTime' folder `cd OpenTime`.
+7. Install node dependencies. `npm install`
-1. Install Server Node Dependencies: Navigate to the server folder, `cd  server` followed by `npm install`.
+8. Install Server Node Dependencies: Navigate to the server folder, `cd  server` followed by `npm install`.
-2. Install Client Node Dependencies: To return to the OpenTime Folder,  `cd ..\` then, `cd client` and lastly `npm install`.
+9. Install Client Node Dependencies: To return to the OpenTime Folder,  `cd ..\` then, `cd client` and lastly `npm install`.

 ### Datastore Configuration